 Who I am

 As a chaplain, I provide spiritual counseling to people of all religions, to people who are non-religious, and to those who are atheists.
-I was raised in a non-religious Jewish household and have been a practicing Buddhist for more than 20 years.
-I am authorized as a Buddhist chaplain in the Shambhala Buddhist tradition, an outgrowth of the confluence of the Nyingma and Kagyu lineages of Tibet introduced in the west in 1975 by the Venerable Chogyam Trungpa Rinpoche.
+I was raised in a non-religious Jewish household and have been a practicing Buddhist for 24 years.
+I am authorized as a Buddhist chaplain in the Shambhala Buddhist tradition.

 As a Buddhist practitioner, I engage in mindfulness/awareness meditation and other types of contemplative practice on a regular basis.
-I am a dharma teacher at the Shambhala Meditation Center of Atlanta and serve as Upadhyaya (chaplain) of the center.
-I officiate at weddings and funerals and provide counseling to members.
-Weekly, I travel to Jackson, Georgia to convene a meditation group with men on death row and to visit other inmates throughout the prison.
-I also serve as the Director of Societal Health & Well-being at the Atlanta Shambhala Center and as such sit on the Governing Council of this organization.
+I am a dharma teacher at the Grant Park Meditation Center and a meditation instructor for people with any level of experience.
+Until recently I was a volunteer chaplain at GD&CP prison in Jackson, Georgia to teach meditation to men on death row and to visit other inmates throughout the prison.

 My prior background is as a speech-language pathologist working with children and adults, and as a psychotherapist doing play therapy with children.
 I have an MA in Speech-Language Pathology from George Washington University, an MA in Contemplative Psychotherapy from Naropa University, and a PhD in Human Resource Development from Georgia State University.
 I have trained in MBSR with John Kabat-Zinn.
 And I am a three-time cancer survivor.